 Pacemakers, Defibrillators and Insertable Cardiac Monitoring Devices

-Implantation of pacemakers and defibrillators involves the insertion of the device's leads (wires) into the heart through a catheter, or thin tube that is inserted into the body through a blood vessel.
-These leads are attached to the device that is inserted beneath the skin, usually just below the collarbone.
+Devices are implanted in our state-of-the-art electrophysiology lab, which features the latest advancements and leading-edge equipment.
+Implanting pacemakers and defibrillators requires insertion of an electrical lead or wire into the heart.
+This lead is threaded through a large vein and is positioned into the heart’s upper and/or lower chamber and attached to a device called a pulse generator.
+The entire system is placed in a pocket that is created under the skin and soft tissue, usually just below the collarbone.
 When the heart rate is too slow, these devices send low-energy electrical current through the leads and to the heart muscle to pace the heart, stimulating the muscle to contract.
-Defibrillators also are capable of delivering a high energy shock to the heart when the heart rate is dangerously fast.
+Defibrillators are capable of delivering a high-energy shock to the heart when the heart rate is dangerously fast and chaotic.

 Learn More About Heart Devices: